sebmartin/given/README.md

 		    });

 ###How It Works
-This is all you need to set a validation rule.
+The example above shows the basics of defining a validation rule.
 No need to bind to a UI elements or subscribe to observables to trigger the validation.

 The validation framework is largely driven by Knockout's computed observable awesomeness.
 A computed observable is used to bind the rule logic to all of the observables used within the rule.
-Therefore, as soon as any of the observables referenced in the rule are changed, the validation rule executes and updates the state of each computed observable specified with the a call to the **validate**() function.
+Therefore, as soon as any of the observables referenced in the rule are changed, the validation rule executes and updates the state of each computed observable specified as parameters to the **validate**() function.

-Once an observable has been bound to a validation context, it will have two sub-observables defined:
+Once an observable has been associated to a validation rule, it will have two sub-observables defined:

 - **isValid** : true if observable is valid, false otherwise
 - **errorMessages** : an array of error messages, one per failed validation rule